How Italy’s supreme court challenges government authority: photo of Castel Sant'Angelo in Rome

 Requirements for children’s citizenship

-Italian citizenship can be acquired by children through various channels, primarily through descent (jure sanguinis) or birth.
-The principle of jus sanguinis means that if a child is born to an Italian parent, they are eligible for citizenship, regardless of their birthplace.
-This right is passed down through generations, ensuring that the connection to Italian heritage remains strong.
+Italian citizenship can be acquired by children through various channels, most commonly through descent (jus sanguinis) or birth.
+Under jus sanguinis, a child born to an Italian parent—or with Italian grandparents—may be eligible for citizenship.

 • Birth: Children born in Italy to foreign parents who have legal residency in Italy for a certain period may be eligible for citizenship.